 The stakeholder theory states that a corporation has stakeholders who are generally the groups and individuals that benefit from, or are harmed by the corporation's actions.
 The rights of these parties can either be violated or respected by the corporation (Hartman, 2005).
 The stakeholder theory identifies the groups and individuals relative to a corporation.
 It also describes as well as recommends methods by which the interests of each party can be catered for by the management of the corporation (Freeman & Reed, 1983).
-The stakeholder theory is one of the classical theories in public relations.

-As Philips (2004) observes, the question of who is and who is not a stakeholder has been discussed for years.
-Some of the questions that appear relevant to a proper conceptualization here are: Should stakeholder status be a reserved right for constituencies having close relationship with the organization?
+The stakeholder theory is one of the classical theories in public relations stakeholder status be a reserved right for constituencies having close relationship with the organization?
 Should the status be seen to apply broadly to all groups that can affect or be affected by the organization?
 Should activists, competitors, natural environment or even the media be classified as stakeholders?
-In an attempt to answer these questions, Freeman & Reed (1983) explain that the narrow definition only includes the groups that are vital to the survival and success of the organization, while the wide or broad definition accommodates all groups that can affect or be affected by the organization.
+In an attempt to answer these questions, Freeman & Reed (1983) explain that the narrow definition only includes the groups that are vital to the survival and success of the organization, while the wide or broad definition accommodates all groups that can affect or be affected by the actions of the corporation.